cmaloney/orly/docs/build.md

 ```
 ~
-|-- stig
+|-- orly
      |-- .starsha
      |-- out
      |-- src
 ```

-After compilation completes, all binaries can be found under the `~/stig/out` directory.
-If you've run a debug build (the default build type), the binaries will be under `~/stig/out/debug`.
-If it was a release build (`make release`), the binaries will be under `~/stig/out/release`.
+After compilation completes, all binaries can be found under the `~/orly/out` directory.
+If you've run a debug build (the default build type), the binaries will be under `~/orly/out/debug`.
+If it was a release build (`make release`), the binaries will be under `~/orly/out/release`.

 ### make